Friedberg (Hess) station: First station

 The first Friedberg station was opened on 10 May 1850 with the opening of the section of the Main-Weser Railway from Frankfurt am Main to Friedberg.
 On 9 November 1850 the next section to Butzbach was opened.
-The entire route of the Main-Weser line from Kassel to Frankfurt was opened for traffic 15 May 1852.
+The entire route of the Main-Weser line from Kassel to Frankfurt was opened for traffic on 15 May 1852.
 The station was at the 165.4 kilometre mark (from Kassel) and was designed as a through station.
 There is currently a parking garage on the site of the old station building.

 Additional lines were connected to the Main-Weser Railway in Friedberg.
 On 15 September 1881, the Friedberg–Hanau railway was fully opened, following the commencement of services to Heldenbergen-Windecken (now Nidderau) station on 1 December 1879.
 On 1 October 1897 the Friedberg–Mücke Railway opened.
 On 13 July 1901 the Friedberg–Friedrichsdorf–Bad Homburg line opened; this was part of a line from Bad Nauheim to Wiesbaden, also known as the Bäderbahn (Spa Railway).
 Friedberg became a hub for passengers and freight.